datacarpentry/image-processing/episodes/03-opencv-images.md

 > **Desktop/workshops/image-processing/03-opencv-images** directory, and write
 > your script there.
 You can use the **flowers-before.jpg** as input, and save
 > the output as **flowers-after.jpg**.
 Then, examine the metadata from both
-> images using ImageJ.
-Is the metadata the same?
-If not, what are some key
+> images using commands like **identify -verbose flowers-after.jpg**.
+Is the metadata
-> differences?
+> the same?
+If not, what are some key differences?
 >
 > > ## Solution
 > >